lmrodriguezr/enveomics/README.md

 # DOCUMENTATION

-Most scripts in this repository are auto-documented.
+Most scripts in this repository are self-documented.
 However, more extensive documentation (and some discussion) can be found at the [Kostas lab blog](http://enveomics.blogspot.com/).